Several national retailers line up for new shopping center coming to North Charleston

 The 30,000-square-foot supermarket will be built on a 3.3-acre parcel on the edge of Cedar Grove Apartments, directly across from Trump Street off Dorchester Road.

 Site plans from Charlotte-based developer Collett also show nine other buildings, including outparcels for restaurants or other tenants.
-The total square footage in the development is 143,500.
+The total square footage of buildings in the retail center is 143,500.

+A Collett representative did not immediately respond Feb.
+17 for further details on the development.

 The new retail center sits near Riverbluff Parkway and encompasses about half of a nearly mile-long undeveloped parcel abutting Dorchester Road and extending west of Cannondale Drive.